CryptoQueen2/Rent_an_NFT-BE/README.md

 - [ ]  Research methods to find a workaround to the file share limitation to expand beyond 150 people per video
 - [ ]  Continue product improvement and testing
 - [ ]  Embed design into a wellness and fitness application

+### Thanks to feedback from

+- Superfluid team
+- Chainlink team & Patrick